SFTP

 JSON schema for payload

 All the entity objects in a SFTP connection have a pre-defined JSON schema.
-Having a good understanding of the schema, lets you easily configure the input or output payload values.
 The entity objects in a SFTP connection use the following JSON schema:

 {